-It is recommended that Council ADOPTS the Purchasing Policy forming Attachment 1 to this Report.
+It is recommended that Council ADOPTS the Purchasing Policy forming Attachment 1 to Report CJ126-07/14.

 Section 11A of the Local Government (Functions and General) Regulations 1996 outlines the requirements for purchasing policies for local governments for the supply of goods or services where the consideration under the contract is, or is expected to be, \$100,000 or less or worth \$100,000 or less.